What Prompts Don't Say: Understanding and Managing Underspecification in LLM Prompts: Introduction

-We then introduce \textit{requirements-aware prompt optimization} as a solution strategy to deliberately communicate important requirements to the model, while leaving those already implicitly fulfilled unspecified.
+We then introduce \textit{requirements-aware prompt optimization} as a solution strategy to deliberately communicate important requirements to the model, while leaving those already implicitly fulfilled unspecified (Section~\ref{sec:fixing}).
 We show that such strategies overcome issues with existing approaches: The obvious strategy of simply \textit{specifying all requirements} in the prompt does not work, due to LLMs' limited instruction-following capabilities -- their performance can drop by 19\% as we specify more requirements (Section~\ref{sec:manyreqs}), and requirement-agnostic prompt optimization only provides limited help since they have no requirement-specific feedback.
-We propose and evaluate two \textit{requirement-aware} prompt optimizers (Section~\ref{sec:fixing}): One to optimize \textit{how} to specify requirements, and the other to explicitly optimize \textit{what} requirements to specify.
+We propose and evaluate two \textit{requirement-aware} prompt optimizers: One to optimize \textit{how} to specify requirements, and the other to explicitly optimize \textit{what} requirements to specify.
 We demonstrate that both strategies work well (+4.8\% accuracy), and the latter can produce shorter prompts (-43\% tokens) that are easier to follow for the model.

-Finally, we discuss what it takes to properly \textit{manage} prompt underspecification when building LLM-powered applications in practice beyond prompt optimization (Section~\ref{sec:managing}): This includes proactively discovering important requirements, building reliable requirement evaluators, as well as continuously evaluating and monitoring (un-)specified requirements.
+Finally, we discuss how to \textit{manage} prompt underspecification when building LLM applications in practice beyond prompt optimization (Section~\ref{sec:managing}): This includes proactively discovering important requirements, building reliable requirement evaluators, as well as continuously evaluating and monitoring (un-)specified requirements.
 We highlight the research opportunities here to support the entire process of managing prompt (under-)specification.